kiboschool/course-industry-experience-1/src/lessons/application-materials/portfolio.md

 - Links to social, linkedin, github, blog, or anything else you want people to see
 - How to get in touch

+You should confirm that there are no errors:

+- check that your links work
+- check your spelling
+- check that the formatting and presentation look the way you intend

 ## How to build your portfolio

 There are several options for building a portfolio.
 You should start by writing a Github Readme, then if you have time, add a personal site, potentially using a portfolio template or portfolio tool.